 The Chase Sapphire rental car benefits are one of the most extensive car rental insurance benefits.
 Chase explicitly states that recreational vehicles are ineligible.
 Vans designed to carry more than nine passengers, expensive automobiles, and car-sharing services like ZipCar also don’t qualify.

 Other banks and credit card issuers have similar coverage exclusions for rentals happening in the United States.
-As traditional car rental agencies like Avis, Budget, Hertz, and Thrifty do not rent RVs, your car rental insurance benefits do not cover RV rentals in 2020.
+As traditional car rental agencies like Avis, Budget, Hertz, and Thrifty do not rent RVs, your car rental insurance benefits do not cover RV rentals.

 But, it’s still a good idea to use your credit cards for your trip.
 In response to the pandemic, select cards have added bonuses for gas purchases and grocery store purchases.
 You can still earn points and miles for future travel, depending on your card.